 The Internet is a great thing and you can find anything you need on it.
 However, sometimes there are too many signals and it can be confusing.
 This is just the case if you are a freelance writer.
 With hundreds of websites around, how is someone who is new to freelance writing to know who pays well and who is not?
 To make life a bit easier for you, I’ve compiled a list of 10 best websites you can find paid freelance writing jobs on and why these sites are a good place to search for them.

 So let’s get to it.
-Whether you’re a SEO writer, blogger, content writer, copywriter, resume writer, technical, academic writer or something else, these 10 sites all offer you excellent opportunities if you are searching for freelance writing jobs.
+Whether you’re a SEO writer, blogger, content writer, copywriter, resume writer, technical, academic writer or something else, these 10 sites all offer you excellent opportunities if you are searching for freelance writing gigs.

 Problogger is not only a great place to find well-paid freelance writing jobs, especially for bloggers, but it is also a must-be stop if you are looking to advance your knowledge.
 The site is chock-full with extremely useful tips, advice and guides on content writing and if you are looking to move on from being a mediocre blog writer to a top-notch one, you definitely should check out Problogger.
 So even if you are not going to send any proposals, be sure to take a look around.